lstsgroup/vibrant/_sources/index.rst.txt

 -------------

 For the calculation of the IR spectrum, we need to define the ``input.txt`` file.
-For o-NP, it can look as follows.
+For o-Nitrophenol, it can look as follows.

 .. code-block:: input.txt

     &global